maikelboogerd/eventcore/README.md

 ### Usage for SQS:

-> To use the eventcore.sqs submodule you need to run `pip install boto3`.
+To use the eventcore.sqs feature, please run `pip install eventcore[kafka]`.

+> This will install the required version of `boto3`.

 ```python
 from eventcore.sqs import SQSProducer